open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 ### Placement API
 The changes in Placement API includes:

-- Add `PrioritizerScoreCoordinate` inside `PrioritizerConfig`.
+- Add `ScoreCoordinate` inside `PrioritizerConfig`.

-  `PrioritizerScoreCoordinate` represents the configuration of the prioritizer and customized scores. `PrioritizerScoreCoordinate` will replace `Name` in the future.
+  `ScoreCoordinate` represents the configuration of the prioritizer and customized scores. `ScoreCoordinate` will replace `Name` in the future.

 - Support configuring negative prioritizer weight.

-  A negative weight indicates "not suggest to select', or "reverse selection".
+  A negative weight indicates "not suggest to select", or "reverse selection".
 For example, a user owns 5 clusters, he wants to send the workload to the top one, and also wants to get the last one to check if there is something wrong with that cluster or do something else.
 With negative weight, he can achieve it by creating 2 placements, one with weight 1 to select the top one, and another one with weight -1 to select the last one.

 ```golang
 type Placement struct {